mariobarbareschi/iideaa-docker/README.md

 ### Introduction to Bellerophon ###
 ------------

-Bellerophont is a genetic optimization tools, used in the context of Approximate Computing.
+Bellerophon is a genetic optimization tools, used in the context of Approximate Computing.
 It is part of IIDEAA tools, developed to be used in conjunction with [clang-Chimera](https://github.com/ntonjeta/clang-chimera).
 Clang-Chimera provides code mutation, and Bellerophon uses genetic algorithm to find the Pareto-optimal solution.

 You can find more details about Bellerophon at [ntonjeta/bellerophon](https://github.com/ntonjeta/Bellerophon).